 Iyer doesn’t work for the Florida Department of Management Services, but he does believe Avis should honor the $686 rate.
 If it doesn’t, he wants me to intervene and force Avis to make good on its offer.
 After all, a representative told him his codes looked fine when he picked up the car.

 He explained his position in an email to Avis.
-As he noted, no one told him he had to be a Florida employee:

 I was not informed about this requirement when I took possession of the car, nor when I signed the agreement when I got the car.